Thanksgiving Traditions, a Bountiful Holiday

 Thanksgiving is the first official U.S holiday

-Thanksgiving history tells us that 168 years after the Pilgrims and the Indians celebrated the first Thanksgiving, the 13 colonies won the Revolutionary War with Great Britain and became an independent nation.
+History tells us that 168 years after the Pilgrims and the Indians celebrated the first Thanksgiving, the 13 colonies won the Revolutionary War with Great Britain and became an independent nation.
 The citizens of the fledgling, young United States of America had a lot to celebrate and be thankful for.
 At the request of both houses of the U.S. Congress, George Washington proclaimed the first official Thanksgiving Day as “a day of public thanksgiving and prayer”.
 The proclamation was made on October 3, 1789, declaring November 26, 1789, as Thanksgiving Day.
-President Abraham Lincoln proclaimed Thanksgiving Day to be the last Thursday in November.
-Then in 1941, President Franklin D. Roosevelt and the U.S. Congress made it a national holiday and set the date for Thanksgiving Day as the fourth Thursday in November.
+Then in 1863, President Abraham Lincoln proclaimed Thanksgiving Day to be celebrated on the last Thursday in November.
+In 1941, President Franklin D. Roosevelt and the U.S. Congress made it a national holiday and set the date as the fourth Thursday in November.

 Today, most of us enjoy Turkey with “all the trimmings”.
-The “trimmings” include a wide variety of foods that are a tradition for your family.
+The “trimmings” include a wide variety of foods that are family traditions.
 Those traditional foods often replicate the foods at the first Thanksgiving feast.
 While other food items are recipes from traditional, ethnic, or religious groups, or special food items that your family always serves at Thanksgiving dinner.
 Then after dinner, as if you haven’t already over-indulged, there’s a dessert tray filled with a wide variety of apple and pumpkin desserts.
 The dessert tray is sure to include pumpkin pies, apple pies, and mince meat pies.

-American Thanksgiving traditions revolve around a huge and lavish meal, usually with Turkey as the centerpiece.
-For those who do not like Turkey, a Roast or Prime Rib is common.
-As tradition has it in most families, a special prayer of thanks precedes the meal.
+For those who do not like Turkey, roast beef or prime rib is common.
+Prior to digging in, Thanksgiving traditions in most families include a special prayer of thanks.
 In many homes, family members will each mention something they are very thankful for.

 More About Today